UK Brexit minister: EU must yield more on Northern Ireland | DW | 15.10.2021

 To get around this, Northern Ireland — riven for decades until 1998 by violence over British rule — was given unique status as a member of both the UK and the EU single market.

-This required new checkpoints at ports to prevent goods from England, Scotland and Wales from getting into the EU via Ireland.
+This required new checkpoints at ports to prevent goods from England, Scotland and Wales from getting into the European Union via Ireland.

 Britain has for months called on the EU to allow some changes to the protocol, due to delays in shipping food and other goods to the province.